aiclr/aiclr.github.io/content/software/vim/user_manual/getting_started/usr_03/index.md

 ### MATCHING SPECIAL CHARACTERS

 If you really want to match a dot, you must avoid its special meaning by putting a backslash before it.<br>
-If you search for `the.`, you will find these matches:
+If you search for `ter.`, you will find these matches:
 ```text
         We use a computer that became the cummin winter.
                       xxxx                          xxxx
 ```
-Searching for `the\.` only finds the second match.
+Searching for `ter\.` only finds the second match.

 ___
 ___